nqrduck/Tutorials/2_LimeNQR.md

 ⚠️CAREFUL!⚠️ You need to tune and match the probe coil again after removing the sample.

 7. You can now also try a Spin Echo if the FID worked.
 If you have very long sequences, make sure to increase the `Acquisition Time` in the `Spectrometer` settings.

-### Safety Tips ⚠️
-- Don't leave the low noise amplifier (LNA) unconnected on the in- and output.
-This could damage the LNA.

-- Don't output a pulse without a load connected to the TX port.
-This could damage the RFPA.

-- Don't pulse at any other where the probe coil is not tuned and matched.
-This could damage the setup.

-- Don't forget the TR event in your pulse sequence.
-This could damage the setup.

-- Make sure the Pre Amplifier is cooled.
-It will burn out otherwise.

 ## Additional Information